John Barrymore: Films with the major studios: 1924–1932

 At the end of this run of Hamlet, Barrymore traveled to Paris, where Oelrichs had stayed during his residence in London, but the reunion was not a happy one and the couple argued frequently.
 When he returned to America, she remained in Paris, and the couple drew up a separation agreement that provided Oelrichs with $18,000 a year and stated that neither could sue for divorce on the grounds of adultery.
 While he had been in London, Warner Bros and Barrymore entered into a contact for three further films at a salary of $76,250 per picture.
 (Note: $76,250 in 1925 equates to a little over $1 million in 2014.
 He was also given a suite at the Ambassador Hotel, Los Angeles, including all meals, and a chauffeured limousine.)
 He later claimed that his motivation for moving from stage to films was the "lack of repetition—the continual playing of a part, which is so ruinous to an actor, is entirely eliminated".

 Dolores Costello in 1926; she was Barrymore's co-star in The Sea Beast and, later, his third wife.

 Barrymore's first film under the contract was The Sea Beast (1926), loosely based on the 1851 novel Moby-Dick, in which he played Captain Ahab Ceeley.
 This was one of the biggest money-makers of the year for Warner Bros.
 Although Barrymore wanted Astor to play the female lead, she was unavailable, and Dolores Costello was cast in her place.
 He later said that "I fell in love with her instantly.
 This time I knew I was right", and the couple began an affair.
-Costello's father was angered by the relationship, but his complaints were ignored by both Costello and her mother: Costello's parents separated and were divorced as a result.
+Costello's father, the actor Maurice Costello, was angered by the relationship, but his complaints were ignored by both Costello and her mother: Costello's parents separated and were divorced as a result.
 The film was well received by critics, and Mordaunt Hall, the film critic of The New York Times, praised the "energy, earnestness and virility" Barrymore displayed in the role of Ceeley.